pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

                                                EventWriterConfig.builder().build()))
 ```
 The `EventStreamWriter` writes to the
-Stream specified in the configuration of the `HelloWorldWriter` object itself (by
+Stream specified in the configuration of the `HelloWorldWriter` sample application (by
 default the stream is named "helloStream" in the "examples" Scope).
 The Writer
 processes Java String objects as Events and uses the built in Java serializer
 for Strings.

 The `EventWriterConfig` allows the developer to specify things like the number of
-attempts to retry a request before giving up and associated exponential back
+attempts to retry a request before giving up and associated exponential back-off
 settings.
-Pravega takes care to retry requests in the case where connection
+Pravega takes care to retry requests in the presence of connection
 failures or Pravega component outages, which may temporarily prevent a request from
 succeeding, so application logic doesn't need to be complicated with dealing
 with intermittent cluster failures.
-In Pravega the default settings
+In the sample application, `EventWriterConfig` was considered as the default settings.
-for `EventWriterConfig` was considered.

 `EventStreamWriter` provides a `writeEvent()` operation that writes the given non-null Event object to
-the Stream using a given `Routing key` to determine which Stream Segment it should
+the Stream using a given Routing key to determine which Stream Segment it should
-appear on.
+written to.
 Many operations in Pravega, such as `writeEvent()`, are asynchronous
 and return some sort of `Future` object.
 If the application needed to make sure
 the Event was durably written to Pravega and available for Readers, it could
 wait on the `Future` before proceeding.
 In the case of Pravega's `HelloWorld`
-example, it does wait on the `Future`, the user application can choose to wait on it.
+example, it does wait on the `Future`.

 `EventStreamWriter` can also be used to begin a Transaction.
 We cover
 Transactions in more detail in [Working with Pravega: